isomerpages/seab-corp/news/press-releases/_posts/2025-01-03-post-Release of 2024 Singapore Cambridge GCE O Level Exam Results and 2025 Joint Admissions Exercise.md

 <p><sup>6 </sup>More details on the ITE EAE can be found at <a rel="noopener noreferrer nofollow" target="_blank">www.ite.edu.sg/admissions/full-time-courses/higher-nitec/eae/</a>
 </p>
 <p><sup>7</sup> The raw ELMAB3 aggregate comprises English Language, Mathematics,
-and three other best subjects (including one relevant subject) and <u>excludes</u> CCA.
+and three other best subjects (including one relevant subject) and excludes CCA.
 CCA bonus points are taken into account during posting.</p>
 <p><sup>8 </sup>More information on the DPP and eligibility requirements
 can be found at <a rel="noopener noreferrer nofollow" target="_blank">www.ite.edu.sg/admissions/full-time-courses/higher-nitec-dpp/</a>.</p>